G1OJS/SARK100-Firmware/docs/RF Directional Wheastone Bridge Analysis.md

 We can calculate the expected magnitude of these voltages as follows.

-1) Va and Vz are voltages across the two impedances of a simple potential divider, albeit with one of the impedances potentially complex.
+1) $V_a$ and $V_z$ are voltages across the two impedances of a simple potential divider, albeit with one of the impedances potentially complex.
 Hence,

 $$V_a=2V_f\frac{50}{|Z_l+50|}$$ and $$V_z=2V_f\frac{|Z_l|}{|Z_l+50|}$$